SteveRohrlack/CitySimCore/README.md

 #### Tile Attributes

-Tiles may also adopt one or more of the following behaviours.
+Tiles may adopt one or more of the following behaviours.
-These behaviours are implemented using protocol composition.
+These behaviours are implemented using protocols.

 * **not destructable:** tile can not be removed from map
 * **must be placed near street:** tile must be adjacent to street